CristopherNim/WGU-D206/D214/D214_Task_2.md

 ###### A.  Summarize the original real-data research question you identified in task 1.
 Your summary should include justification for the research question you identified in task 1, a description of the context in which the research question exists, and a discussion of your hypothesis.

+**Research Question:** Can a machine learning model be created statistically significantly to predict if a nursing home will be fined a ticket?
+The feature we are trying to predict is the number of fines.
+The dataset contains other features that will aid in the prediction of number of fines. some of the columns that will aid in the predicted column are
 # **Data Collection**

 ###### B.  Report on your data-collection process by describing the relevant data you collected, discussing one advantage and one disadvantage of the data-gathering methodology you used, and discussing how you overcame any challenges you encountered during the process of collecting your data.